rachelruijiayang/robotics-teaching-kit-with-jet/docs/module2/lab2_sense_and_avoid/lab2_sense_and_avoid.md

 ```

 Run the program with roslaunch:

 ```
 roslaunch lab2_sense_and_avoid lab2.launch
 ```

 ## Section 3: Reading Sensor Values

 Sensor values are published to specific ROS topics that we can subscribe to.
 In the second lab on ROS, you used `rostopic echo` to display the messages in the terminal.
 Now we will listen to these messages with functions.
 Any interaction with the ROS environment requires the initialization of a NodeHandle.
 A NodeHandle refers to the node that we are creating.
 With the NodeHandle, you can publish your own topics or services, subscribe to topics or services, and read/set ROS paramters.
 A NodeHandle can be constructed with no arguments or a string.
 If you use a string in the constructor, then all new topics or services or parameters created by the node will be under the namespace of the string.
-We will use the default NodeHandle constructor with no namespace, but you can read refer to the ROS Docs for more advanced usage (http://wiki.ros.org/roscpp/Overview/NodeHandles).
+We will use the default NodeHandle constructor with no namespace, but you can refer to the ROS Docs for more advanced usage (http://wiki.ros.org/roscpp/Overview/NodeHandles).
 The line below creates a new NodeHandle for our ROS node:
 ```
 ros::NodeHandle nh;
 ```

 Now that the NodeHandle has been initialized, the node is ready to subscribe to topics.
 Each topic that we want to listen to has it's own subscriber.
 The method to subscribe to a topic is NodeHandle::subscribe.
-This method is a template method, so we can specify the type of the topic between angle braces (this is often not necessary because the compiler can infer the type, but it makes the code more readable).
+This method is a generic method, so we can specify the type of the topic between angle braces (this is often not necessary because the compiler can infer the type, but it makes the code more readable).
 The arguments to subscribe are as follows:
 - topic (string): name of the topic
 - queue_size (unsigned int): number of messages to store before messages get discarded
 - callback (function): function/method that is called when a message is received
 - instance (pointer to object): a pointer an instance of the class that the callback method belongs to.

-Subscribing to the first sonar sensor is shown below:
+Subscribing to the second sonar (middle) sensor is shown below:
 ```
 ros::Subscriber sonar_sub;
-sonar_sub = nh.subscribe<std_msgs::Int16>("/arduino/sonar_1",
+sonar_sub = nh.subscribe<std_msgs::Int16>("/arduino/sonar_2",
   10,
   &SenseAndAvoid::sonarCallback,
   this);